Tree-based boosting with functional data: Methodology

-where $\gamma \in (0, 1)$ is a shrinkage parameter that controls the learning rate.
 The inclusion of $\gamma$ is expected to reduce the impact of each base learner $\hat{h}_t$ on $\hat{F}_t$ by approximating more finely the search path, and as a result, improve the prediction accuracy \citep{telgarsky2013margins}.
-This simple and effective strategy can be viewed as a form of regularization. \cite{friedman2001greedy} showed empirically that a much lower prediction error can be achieved when $0 < \gamma \leq 0.1$.
+This simple and effective strategy can be viewed as a form of regularization. \cite{friedman2001greedy} showed empirically that lower prediction errors can be achieved when $\gamma \leq 0.1$.

 Similar to what the gradient descent algorithm does, gradient boosting minimizes the training loss in a greedy fashion and may eventually overfit the training data at the expense of degraded generalization performance.
 To avoid this issue, boosting algorithms generally use an ``early stopping" strategy that stops training when the performance on the validation set starts to deteriorate.
 We define an early stopping rule based on the performance on a validation set ($\mathcal{V}$) that follows the same model as the training set.
 Usually, the validation set is randomly selected from all available data and set aside from the training set.
 The early stopping time is defined as the iteration that achieves the lowest loss on $\mathcal{V}$: